Skip to content

 This is where PRVC's own delivery choice undercuts its central promise.
 PRVC ships as a native iOS and Android app.
 That has two consequences the marketing does not address.

 The install is tied to a real identity that Apple and Google hold.
 You download PRVC through the App Store or Google Play, which means the install is bound to your Apple ID or your Google account.
 Apple and Google therefore both know that this specific, identified person has PRVC on their device.
-PRVC may not know who you are, but the two companies that control the operating system, the store, and the device do.
+PRVC may not know who you are.
+The two companies that control the operating system, the store, and the device still know the identified install.
 The "who" that PRVC works so hard to remove is reintroduced one layer down, at the platform it cannot see or control.

 Notification text routes through Apple and Google in the clear.
 Push notifications on iOS and Android are delivered through Apple's APNs and Google's FCM.
 When a message preview appears on your lock screen, that notification payload has passed through Apple's or Google's servers, and unless every payload is treated as opaque ciphertext, the visible text is readable by the relaying platform.
 So the plaintext you see on your phone is plaintext that also existed on a US-based provider's infrastructure, attached to an account that identifies you.
 For a tool whose entire thesis is "if we do not know who you are, there is nothing to share," depending on two US platforms that do know who you are, and that do see notification content, is the weakest link in the chain.